Saratoga - Davistown

 The area's income profile falls below national averages based on AreaSearch analysis

-Saratoga - Davistown had a median taxpayer income of $49,027 and an average income of $72,550 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This is higher than the national averages of $56,994 (median) and $80,856 (average).
-By September 2025, estimates suggest median income could reach approximately $55,209 and average income $81,699, based on a 12.61% increase from the financial year 2022 Wage Price Index growth.
-Census data indicates household, family, and personal incomes in Saratoga - Davistown rank modestly, between the 45th and 51st percentiles.
-Income distribution shows that 30.5% of the population (2,241 individuals) earn within the $1,500 - $2,999 range, similar to the surrounding region's 30.9%.
-High housing costs consume 16.6% of income, but strong earnings place disposable income at the 51st percentile, and the area's SEIFA income ranking places it in the 6th decile.
+Saratoga-Davistown has a median taxpayer income of $49,027 and an average of $72,550 based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2022.
+This is higher than the national averages of $56,994 (median) and $80,856 (average) in Greater Sydney.
+By September 2025, estimates suggest a median income of approximately $55,209 and an average of $81,699, accounting for the Wage Price Index growth of 12.61% since financial year 2022.
+Census data indicates that household, family, and personal incomes in Saratoga-Davistown rank modestly, between the 45th and 51st percentiles.
+Income distribution shows that 30.5% of the population (2,241 individuals) fall within the $1,500 - $2,999 income range, similar to the surrounding region's 30.9%.
+High housing costs consume 16.6% of income, but strong earnings place disposable income at the 51st percentile.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income